Video, Social Learning, And The Future Of Employee Training

 Social learning supported by video technology, then, can help L&D professionals negotiate their way through this ‘volatile, uncertain, complex and ambiguous’ environment more effectively and future-proof their organizations.

-Panopto’s video platform makes it easy for anyone and everyone in your organisation to share their favorite tips, techniques, and best practices with their peers on-demand, using the video recording devices you already have.
-To see how video and Panopto can help you preserve and curate your organisation’s institutional knowledge, contact our team today for a free 30 day trial.
+Panopto’s employee training software makes it easy for anyone and everyone in your organisation to share their favorite tips, techniques, and best practices with their peers on-demand, using the video recording devices you already have.
+To see how video and Panopto can help you preserve and curate your organisation’s institutional knowledge, contact our team today for a free trial.